AyushOjha0923/SafeSearchShield-ITMAINS-/README.md

 AIR TABLE is a cloud-based platform that combines the features of a spreadsheet with the functionality of a database.
 It allows users to create and manage relational databases with a user-friendly, spreadsheet-like interface.
 Essentially, it's a flexible tool for organizing, collaborating on, and visualizing data for various purposes

+*The air table database is only for Commity members.

 step 11: We instert an perfect logo for our extension.

 Step 12: